Sluis: Geography

 In addition to the town of Sluis itself, the municipality is made up of the following population centres:

 Sint Anna ter Muiden, with a population of only 50 (2001), is a small village about 1 km west of the town of Sluis, located on the westernmost point of the Netherlands.

 Demography

-The population of the city is 2,040 (as of 2001).
+The population of the municipality is 23,098 as of 2025.

 Transport

 A ferry connection across the Westerschelde exists between Breskens and Vlissingen.
 After the opening of the Westerschelde tunnel near Terneuzen in 2003, the ferry now carries only pedestrian and bicycle traffic.